 - Background document for the Expert Group

-- More documents can be find at event page: First meeting of Expert Group on Green jobs, Education and Training systems
+- First meeting of Expert Group on Green jobs, Education and Training systems